onzfonz/comp227/src/content/3/en/part3a.md

 }
 ```

-If you accidentally used the wrong command and the nodemon dependency was added under "dependencies" instead of "devDependencies", then manually change the contents of <i>package.json</i> to match what is shown above.
+If you accidentally used the wrong command and the nodemon dependency was added under "dependencies" instead of "devDependencies", then manually change the contents of *package.json* to match what is shown above.

-By development dependencies, we are referring to tools that are needed only during the development of the application, e.g. for testing or automatically restarting the application, like <i>nodemon</i>.
+By development dependencies, we are referring to tools that are needed only during the development of the application, e.g. for testing or automatically restarting the application, like *nodemon*.

 These development dependencies are not needed when the application is run in production mode on the production server (e.g. Heroku).

-We can start our application with <i>nodemon</i> like this:
+We can start our application with *nodemon* like this:

 ```bash
 node_modules/.bin/nodemon index.js